Takeaways

 Invest in training, culture, and tools such as a ESG Software.
 Without capability building, companies risk treating NSRF as a compliance exercise rather than an opportunity for strategic transformation.

 Besides, leadership involvement, cross-departmental alignment, and early investment are critical success factors.
-Strong board oversight, collaboration between finance, sustainability, operations, and IT, and a proactive mindset will determine whether NSRF adoption is seen as a compliance burden or a competitive advantage.
+Strong board oversight, collaboration between finance, sustainability, and operations, and a proactive mindset will determine whether NSRF adoption is seen as a compliance burden or a competitive advantage.

 Webinar